awslabs/aws-az-failure-chaostoolkit/README.md

 #### Elastic Kubernetes Service (EKS)

-This action removes subnets belonging to the target AZ in all nodegroup ASGs that are part of the tagged EKS clusters and suspends AZRebalance process if its running.
-Network failure will affect subnets of the nodegroups in the target AZ by associating a newly created blackhole NACL.
-All its previous NACL association will be replaced with the blackhole NACL:
+This action removes subnets belonging to the target AZ in all nodegroup ASGs that are part of the tagged EKS clusters and suspends the AZRebalance process if its running. `failure_type` set to `network` will affect target AZ subnets of the nodegroups by associating them with a newly created blackhole NACL.
+All its previous NACL associations will be replaced with the blackhole NACL:
 ```yaml
 - type: action
   name: Simulate AZ Failure for EKS Clusters